ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/1st Level/Hailshot.md

 - [[Range]]:
 	- Self.
 - **Target**:
-	- A cone originating from the caster.
+	- A cone originating from the caster with a length of 30ft and a maximum width of 10ft.
 - **Components**:
 	- Kinetic
 - **Duration**:
 	- Instant.
 - **Effects**:
-	- Pellets of ice form and shoot out in a conical shape in a direction of your choosing.
-The cone originates from you, has a length of 30ft, and a maximum width of 10ft.
+	- Pellets of ice form and shoot out in a cone towards a direction of your choosing.
 All creatures within the cone must make a Dexterity saving throw.
 On a failed save, a creature takes 1d6 piercing and 1d6 cold damage.
 On a successful save, nothing happens.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 24 psyfocus spent above the normal cost for this psycast, the damage increases by 1d6 bludgeoning and 1d6 cold damage.